 ONE MIC CHECK AT A TIME Journalism is my foundation.
 Since I was quiet, I knew I needed to throw myself into something that would give me an excuse to talk to people.
 I am a proud graduate of both Hightower High's Award Winning Media Academy and Prairie View A&M University!
 With a degree in Mass Communications, I utilized my early experience to produce original content for the campus television station.
 I gained more experience when I started my own show, "Hill Views".
 This led to inheriting a popular weekly gig, serving as a radio personality for a current events show on the public radio station 91.3 FM.
 I landed two summer internships at Radio-One Houston, another great experience.
 Throughout the years, I felt honored when asked to be a mistress of ceremonies for some awesome campus-wide events at the HBCU!
 Let's just say, I valued all experiences on the mic.
 But there was another side to me...

 ONE PAGE AT A TIME Minoring in English allowed me to really find my "lit" self.
 It wasn't until taking an Afro-American Lit Studies course that I felt understood.
-I fell in love with three amazing female writers.
-I admired the works of Toni Morrison, Ntozake Shange, and Zora Neale Hurston - for they had a unique way of bringing the challenges and joys of black womanhood to the forefront in a poetic, elegant and sincere way.
-I felt they knew a story dear to me heart, as well as the women around me.
+I admired the works of many and especially Zora Neale Hurston's courageous way of bringing the challenge and joy of womanhood to the forefront.
+I felt she knew a story dear to me heart, as well as the women around me.
 I knew I had a book in me.
 In college I started drafting one.

 ONE SCENE AT A TIME Later, taking a filmmaking course at the university also helped to springboard a number of original projects.
-As a fan of filmmakers Spike Lee and Kasi Lemmons, while at PV, I tried my hand at directing after writing and producing three short films that featured local talent.
+While at PV, I tried my hand at directing after writing and producing three short films that featured local talent.
 I also enjoyed, with my no-singing self, working with local producers and singers who could bring my songs to life!

 ONE CHAPTER AT TIME When I graduated, I knew there were not a lot of creative type jobs in Houston, which was heartbreaking - I wanted to write in my hometown.
 I found work in fashion and beauty industries as a stylist and make-up artist for the time being.
 I worked on a few local short films and small-budget projects.
 Shortly after, I became a teacher and valued working with my high school English, Journalism and Speech students.
 But I knew early on, I was losing myself.
 I was dying inside to return to something I had been doing since I could remember.
 I knew I had to finish what I started.